kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

     // The effect of the taint on claims that do not tolerate the taint
     // and through such claims on the pods using them.
+    //
     // Valid effects are None, NoSchedule and NoExecute.
 PreferNoSchedule as used for
     // nodes is not valid here.
+More effects may get added in the future.
+    // Consumers must treat unknown effects like None.
     //
     // +required
     Effect DeviceTaintEffect